ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ---
-title: How to Setup and Configure 5G Servers
+title: Setup and Configure 5G Arm Servers
 weight: 3

 ### FIXED, DO NOT MODIFY